sloc1777/BOI/README.md

 ##### Example

-You can try this BOI as an example ([BOI:Proce./1540543147317](https://nemboi.netlify.com/?boi=Proce./1540543147317)), the BOI is an identifier to the acedemic publication "Toward unique identifiers":
+You can try this BOI as an example ([BOI:Proce./1540543147317](https://nemboi.netlify.com/?boi=Proce./1540543147317)), the BOI is an identifier to the academic publication "Toward unique identifiers":

 Toward unique identifiers.
 N Paskin - Proceedings of the IEEE, 1999, 87(7), 1208-1227.